Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 DelReact is inspired by the ReAct Agent Architecture—a paradigm where a single agent, powered by a large language model (LLM), iteratively cycles through Thought, Action, and Observation.

 Built on top of LangChain and LangGraph, DelReact provides:
-- A modular, production-grade agent pipeline (ReactAgentBuilder) for orchestrating multi-step workflows
+- A pre-defined agent pipeline (ReactAgentBuilder) for orchestrating multi-step workflows
 - Dynamic tool integration (including web search, content fetching, and custom business tools)
 - Agent Memory and session observability
 - Advanced error handling and dynamic replanning